 If you're like me, you may not have really considered Puerto Rico as a Caribbean destination before.
-Maybe it's because of the territory's recent financial struggles.
+Maybe it's because you've heard that Puerto Rico is technically part of the United States and figured it's not “different” enough.
+Or maybe you know of the territory's recent financial struggles.
 Or maybe it's just because you don't always hear a lot about Puerto Rico from travelers.

 But let me tell you this: Puerto Rico has just about everything you could want in a Caribbean destination – and then some.

 After spending some time on the island in early March, here are just a few of the reasons to add Puerto Rico to your must-visit list.

 1. You don't have to leave the U.S.

 Even though Puerto Rico sits by itself out in the Greater Antilles, it's actually a U.S. territory.
 For Americans, this is great news.
 It means you don't have to have a passport to visit, and don't have to worry about exchanging currency once you get there.
 You don't even have to worry about your phone, since your U.S. phone plan will work just fine in Puerto Rico.